SEN Teacher - ECT welcome to apply

 £90–£105 per day | Full-Time | Term-Time Only

-A nurturing and inclusive SEND school in Chelmsford is looking for a dedicated Learning Facilitator to join their team from January.
+We are working with a nurturing and inclusive SEND school in Chelmsford and are seeking a committed Learning Support Assistant to join the team from January.

-This full-time, term-time only role involves providing 1:1 support and general classroom assistance for primary-aged pupils (5–11 years) with additional needs including SEMH, ASC, ADHD and SLD.
-You will work in small classes of around five pupils and help deliver a supportive and engaging learning environment.
-The school also incorporates Forest School learning, giving pupils valuable outdoor education experiences.
+This full-time, term-time only role involves supporting primary-aged pupils (5–11 years old) with a variety of additional needs including SEMH, ASC, ADHD and SLD.
+You will provide both 1:1 support and general classroom assistance within small classes of around five pupils.
+The school also incorporates Forest School learning, offering pupils meaningful outdoor experiences to support their emotional and academic development.

 Key Responsibilities: